CHBresser/pythonpokedex/README.md

 Web interface using Python's Flask framework to access the information in a more user friendly manner.

-Current Dev Branch project: is as detailed(ish) in v1.0 plans, I am currently in the VERY early stages of the flask webpage.
+Current Dev Branch project: is as detailed(ish) in v1.0 plans, I am currently in the VERY early stages of the flask webpage, using Bootstrap framework